-Virtual World Watch also produced three non-snapshot reports, all funded by the Eduserv Foundation.
+Virtual World Watch also produced three non-snapshot reports.

-|1||March 2008||Measuring the impact of Second Life for educational purposes.|
+|1||2008||“Measuring” the Impact of Second Life for Educational Purposes.|

-|2||Oct 2009||Choosing virtual worlds for teaching and learning in UK HE.|
+|2||2009||Choosing virtual worlds for use in teaching and learning in UK higher education.|

-|3||May 2010||Zen and the Art of Avatar Maintenance.|
+|3||2010||Zen and the Art of Avatar Maintenance.|